pierrecholhot/gulp-pug-beautify/readme.md

 That being said, this plugin will help you automate that ugly mess' conversion back into a more consistent code.

 *I've actually managed to run CPD afterwards to find all the possible duplicated code blocks, and then [I went nuts](https://twitter.com/pierrecholhot/status/719548050193137665)..*

-## contribute

-All code in any code-base should look like a single person typed it, no matter how many people contributed.

 ## license